 Did you know you can also get pizza delivery at most value and moderate Disney resorts?
 The Art of Animation pizza delivery service is available nightly from 5pm- midnight.
 It’s a great option if you’ve had a long day at the parks and just want to eat a relaxing dinner in your room.
 The Drop Off Pool Bar also offers a few snacks including soft serve ice cream.

-Looking for a sit down restaurant near the Art of Animation?
+Looking for a sit-down restaurant near the Art of Animation?
 You can take the skyliner to the Caribbean Beach resort or the Disney’s Riviera Resort.
 There are also several options at the nearby boardwalk.
-The Ale & Compass Restaurant at Disney’s Yacht Club Resort by the boardwalk is one of the best restaurants at Disney’s Boardwalk.
+The Ale & Compass Restaurant at Disney’s Yacht Club Resort or Beaches & Cream are two of the best restaurants at Disney’s boardwalk and easy to get to from Art of Animation.

 Additional Art of Animation Resort Amenities